 One goal of Movebank is to enable coordinated projects to advance research, wildlife management and conservation efforts.
 You can read about some of these efforts on our Partners page.
 The following steps provide guidance for using Movebank to plan and carry out a successful project involving multiple data owners.

 Define a clear research question and outline the data needs for addressing it.
-Researchers will be more excited to participate in a well-planned project to which their data and expertise will be a valuable contribution.
+Researchers will be more excited to participate in a well-planned project to which their data and expertise will make a valuable contribution.
 Consider what taxonomic, geographic, temporal, methodological or other data characteristics define studies that are relevant for your proposed use.
 For example, usable data might require a minimum location accuracy, sampling rate or sample size, or be limited based on other data attributes, such as an analysis of only adult movements.

 Identify potential collaborators.
 Other researchers or organizations might help with analysis, provide existing data or collaborate on new data collection.
 In addition to those you already have in mind, you can browse Movebank to find other data owners who might want to participate, or use the REST API to obtain a summary of visible studies.

-Write a data sharing agreement that you and each participant can sign.
-A formal agreement can clarify how your collaboration will work and prevent miscommunication.
-Here is a sample data sharing agreement you are welcome to use.
-The agreement could specify
+Prepare a data-sharing agreement that you and each participant can sign.
+A formal agreement can clarify expectations and prevent miscommunication.
+The agreement can specify

 - how the data owner will be credited for their contribution, and